Date Calculator — Add & Subtract Days, Weeks, Months & Business Days

 - 5

-Review the resulting date, along with any boundary adjustments the calculator applied.
+Review the resulting date, along with the day of week and total days adjusted.

 Date arithmetic adds or subtracts years, months, weeks, and days, with intelligent month-end clamping.